johanramirez91/RetoSofka/README.md

 ![alt text](https://github.com/johanramirez91/RetoSofka/blob/main/Images/Screen4.png)

-The maximum score is 250, which you will achieve by answering 5 questions, 1 per level so... go for it and enjoy.
+## The maximum score is 250, which you will achieve by answering 5 questions, 1 per level so... go for it and enjoy. :blush:

 ![alt text](https://github.com/johanramirez91/RetoSofka/blob/main/Images/Screen5.png)